aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pps-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPS to SXC via C++ or Online App" h2="PPS  to SXC File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PPS to SXC?</h2>

+The PPS file format is a presentation file format used by Microsoft PowerPoint.
+It is a proprietary format and is not supported by many other applications.
+SXC is a spreadsheet file format used by OpenOffice Calc.
+It is an open source format and is supported by many applications.
+Therefore, it is often necessary to convert PPS to SXC in order to make the file compatible with other applications.

+<h2>How Aspose.Total Helps for PPS to SXC Conversion?</h2>

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert PPS file to SXC within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export PPS to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to SXC.
+Aspose.Total for C++ is a suite of APIs that enables developers to create, manipulate, and convert various file formats within C++ applications.
+It includes Aspose.Slides for C++ and Aspose.Cells for C++, which can be used to convert PPS to SXC.
+The process involves two steps.
+Firstly, Aspose.Slides for C++ can be used to export the PPS file to HTML.
+After that, Aspose.Cells for C++ can be used to convert the HTML file to SXC.
+This process is simple and efficient, and can be completed within a few lines of code.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}